 Nick joined Watsi on December 9th, 2014.
 Seven years ago, Nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nick's most recent donation traveled 8,600 miles to support Poe, a hardworking 43-year-old father from Thailand, to fund mitral valve replacement for his heart.
+Nick's most recent donation traveled 4,200 miles to support Natalia, a 13 year old girl from Bolivia, to fund heart surgery.

 Nick has funded healthcare for 94 patients in 14 countries.